Eye worms: Symptoms, treatment and more

 Acanthamoeba keratitis

-Acanthamoeba keratitis is caused by a protozoa and is usually found in water.
-On rare occasions it can infect the eye and harm vision.
+Acanthamoeba keratitis is caused by a protozoan that is usually found in water.
+On rare occasions, it can infect the eye and harm vision.
 The cornea can become inflamed (keratitis) or ulcerated, and the eyes can be red with pain, blurry vision and sensitivity to light.
-Contact lens hygiene is very important in minimizing the risk of acanthamoeba keratitis.
+Contact lens hygiene is very important in minimizing the risk of Acanthamoeba keratitis.

 Loiasis